Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Sign this ticket off with the stakeholder prior to development
 - Regular check-ins during the incremental build
 - Check-in prior to final delivery to ensure required impact is delivered.
 Always close the BI cycle.
 Remember to answer questions: 'So what' and 'Now what'?
 The end result should not be a deck summarizing findings, the end result should be recommendations or action items that lead to real impact.
 Closing the loop means pushing action items through, and following up after implementation to measure real impact.
+- When data doesn’t line up - inform stakeholders before they find out about the differences themselves

 ### Dashboard checklist
 - Good design: